A Man's Thoughts: Background

+Promotion

+"Last Chance," produced by Bryan-Michael Cox and written by Adonis Shropshire, was released by Notifi on March 3, 2009 as the album's lead single.
+A song about a man's plea for one last chance to prove his love, it peaked at number 63 on the US Billboard Hot 100 and number three on the Hot R&B/Hip-Hop Songs chart, becoming Ginuwine's highest-charting single since "In Those Jeans" (2003).
+"Trouble" featuring Bun B was released as the album's second US single but was significantly less successful commercially, reaching number 65 on the Hot R&B/Hip-Hop Songs chart only.
+Elsewhere, "Get Involved" served as the album's second single.
+It reached the top 40 on the German Singles Chart, becoming his highest-charting single since "When Doves Cry" (1997).

 Critical reception

 A Man's Thoughts was met with "mixed or average" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 53 based on 10 reviews.
 In a review for AllMusic, critic reviewer Andy Kellman called he album "a decent set of modern R&B, dominated by seductive slow jams, that stimulates a little more often than it fades into the background.
 It does take a serious tone on a handful of songs dealing in a wider range of relationship issues than lust, heartache, and devotion."
 Similarly, Steve Jones from USA Today found that "Ginuwine has always been a smooth purveyor of steamy slow jams, but here the sex involves more emotional entanglement, and that can lead to complications [...]
 The simmering tempo is interrupted only by the percolating "Get Involved," which reunites him with early mentors Timbaland and Missy Elliott.
 It's like a sunny commercial break in the middle, before regular programming resumes."